AnMed Health using 3D mammograms to target breast cancer in patients

 ANDERSON, S.C.
-(WSPA) – AnMed Health is using 3D mammograms, in addition to the traditional mammograms, to find breast cancer in patients.
+(WSPA) – AnMed Health has been using 3D mammograms, in addition to the traditional mammograms, to find breast cancer in patients.

 The hospital currently has two machines that can perform both 3D and 2D screenings.

-In the fall of 2017 is when hospital got the the first 3D unit, and the second machine arrived in March of 2019.
+The hospital got its first 3D unit in the fall of 2017 and the second machine in March of 2019.

 “With conventional mammography, we’ll have super imposed tissue, particularly in those patients that have dense breast patterns.
 We’ll have to call them back for additional images.
 With our ability to look at the thin images with the 3D technology, that percentage rate is drastically reduced,” Dr. Grier said.